The best camping near Palmetto with surfing

 97%

-With a year under our belt we are so excited to finally have the chance to host on our property.
+Going on Year 4 as a hipcamp host!
+We are so grateful to have met such wonderful guests over the years!
 This land is very special to us and we hope you enjoy it as much as we do.
 The perfect place to unwind and disconnect from the busy day to day surrounded by nature, farm animals and wildlife.
-Located in one of the best spots in Florida near top hiking trails, horse farms, and near the beautiful FL beaches.
+Located in one of the best spots in SW Florida!
+Hiking trails, horse farms, shopping, restaurants, recreational activities and within minutes from the beautiful FL beaches.
+Ideal for a weekend getaway or a snowbird vacation!

 Pets